coniks-sys/coniks-java/coniks_test_client/README.md

 - POLICY 1 18: changes the key change policy for user 18.

 ## Disclaimer
-Please keep in mind that this CONIKS reference implementation is under active development.
+Please keep in mind that this CONIKS Java implementation is under active development.
 The repository may contain experimental features that aren't fully tested.
 We recommend using a [tagged release](https://github.com/coniks-sys/coniks-java/releases).

 ##Documentation
 [Read the test client's Java API (javadoc)](https://coniks-sys.github.io/coniks-java/org/coniks/coniks_test_client/package-summary.html)